Advanced Qualitative Health Research (PUBH5500)

 This course offers an advanced overview of qualitative research.
 It is designed for people new to qualitative research and those who want an advanced-level introduction to bring together their on-the-job learning with established principles.
 We will give you a new way of thinking critically about research and researching, and give you the skills and confidence to begin evaluating and doing qualitative research for yourself.

-Workshop One addresses: What is qualitative research?
+Topics: What is qualitative research?
 How is it different from quantitative research?
 What is its history?
 What research questions can it answer?
 How can I search for qualitative literature?
 How do I design a qualitative study?
 What are the different (and best) ways to generate data?

-Workshop One learning activities: You will get practical experience and skills through carrying out an observation, participating in a focus group and conducting an interview.
+Learning activities: You will get practical experience and skills through carrying out an observation, participating in a focus group and conducting an interview.

-Workshop Two addresses: How do you analyse qualitative data?
+Topics: How do you analyse qualitative data?
 Is methodology different to method?
 What are ontology and epistemology?
 What is reflexivity (and aren't qualitative researchers biased)?
 What are the ethical issues?
 How are methodologies and theories used in qualitative research?
 What is good quality qualitative research?
 Can I generalise qualitative findings?

-Workshop Two learning activities: You will get practical experience and skills through analysing your own interview data, arguing for qualitative research in health, and appraising the quality of published literature.
+Learning activities: You will get practical experience and skills through analysing your own interview data, arguing for qualitative research in health, and appraising the quality of published literature.

 - Associate Professor Stacy Carter on the history of qualitative research